Deep Tissue Massage and Sports Massage Newcastle & Northumberland

 As a Level 5 Sports Masssage professional, I help people from all walks of life.
 Typical issues people have include muscular tightness/imbalances, soft tissue injury, muscular pain, general maintenance, knee pain, shoulder problems, lower back pain, neck/shoulder tightness, calf tightness/injuries, hip pain.

-Why Sports Massage?
+Why Deep Tissue or Sports Massage?

-The main purpose of sports massage is to help reduce the tension and stress which accumulates in the tissues of the body during physical activity.
+The main purpose of deep tissue or sports massage is to help reduce the tension and stress which accumulates in the tissues of the body during physical activity.
 Where minor injuries and lesions occur, due to overexertion and/or overuse, massage can break them down quickly, efficiently and effectively.
 Also, sports massage can help prevent any potential injuries that would affect performance, achievement and physical work in everyday life.

 Sport massage is useful for everyone, not just athletes and sports people.
 Everyone can benefit from sports massage, including people in physically demanding jobs and those not quite so obvious.
 Occupational, emotional and postural stress may produce many similar characteristics to sports injuries.